News & Events

 If you work in construction, you know how dangerous your job can be.
 You’re surrounded by hazardous materials, exposed wiring, and heavy machinery every day – and without the proper safety precautions, you could end up seriously injured on the job.

-As work injury lawyers in New Jersey like our friends at Rispoli & Borneo P.C. can explain, you don’t have to take your workplace injury lying down.
+As work injury lawyers like our friends at Rispoli & Borneo P.C. can explain, you don’t have to take your workplace injury lying down.
 If you were hurt on the job, you can get some much-needed financial compensation to keep yourself afloat during your recovery.
 And if your injuries happened because of negligence, you may even be able to file a lawsuit.

 Read on to learn more about how a work injury lawyer can help you get past your accident, and learn more about why work injuries deserve your undivided attention.